Naghma (Pakistani actress): Career

 Naghma's first Urdu film was director Shabab Kiranvi's Mehtab, which was a super hit.
 In that film, Nayyar Sultana and Habib played the lead roles.
 A song from the movie "Gol Gappay Wala Aya Gol Gappay Laya" in the voice of Ahmed Rushdi became very popular.
 Meanwhile, her second Urdu film "Maan Ke Ansu" was released in 1963.
 The director of this film was also Shabab Kiranvi.
-The hero of the film was Habib and the heroine was Neer Sultana.
+The hero of the film was Habib and the heroine was Nayyar Sultana.
 Naghama played the role of a side heroine in this film.
-In this film, she was paired with actor Roshan and the song "Saman Jab Piyara Piyara Ho" pictured on them was very popular those days.
-Afterward, her career kept flourishing and she was a busy actress during the late 1960s and early 1970s.
+She was paired with actor Roshan and the song "Saman Jab Piyara Piyara Ho" picturized on them was very popular those days.
+Afterward, her career kept flourishing and she was a 'busy actress' during the late 1960s and early 1970s.